sebastianroming/sbstjn.github.io/_posts/2016-08-23-create-golang-cli-with-cobra-and-goxc.md

 heft 0.0.1
 ```

 Nice!
 We have created a nifty little command line tool which is able to print its name and current version.
-Let's say our application is now kind of feature complete.
-It's time to compile a binary for the first time!
+Let's say our application is now kind of feature complete: It's time to compile a binary for the first time!

 ```bash
 $ > go build
 $ > ./cli version
 heft 0.0.1
 ```

+## Build the application with goxc

 When using `go build` the binary file be named `cli` per default, this will change with the `goxc` configuration.
 To get started create a file called `.goxc.json` with the following content: